hvarg/R2RML-EROP/README.md

 # R2RML-EROP
-R2RML map from Erop SQL database to RDF.
+A R2RML map from Erop SQL database to RDF.
-We want to include the dataset to Bio2RDF project.
+We want to include the dataset into Bio2RDF project.

 The next table presents the map between the current Erop SQL database and RDF.